Hajong people: Matrilineal clans: Nikni

-The Hajong clans werer formally organised on the basis of matrilineal exogamy.
+The Hajong clans were formally organised on the basis of matrilineal exogamy.
 They were divided into several matrilineal clans called nikni.
-Although, the hajongs were an endogamous tribe, clan exogamy was practiced where one wasn't allowed to be wed to somebone belonging to the same nikni.
+Although, the hajongs were an endogamous tribe, clan exogamy was practised where one wasn't allowed to be wed to someone belonging to the same nikni.
 It has been documented that anybody who could not tell his nikni was mocked and was said to have belonged to the Ghughu nikni, the word ghugu in Hajong means a dove, a kind of a wild pigeon.
-Doves breed only two offsprings at a time.
+Doves breed only two offspring at a time.
 These two squabs grow up to mate with each other despite being siblings.
-Similarly, a Hajong who could not tell his own nikni was assailed wittingly to be a member of the dove-clan hinting indirectly that he had married his own sister.
-The inner intention or significance of this was to direct or make each Hajong to be particularly familiar with his own clan, so that he could avoid marrying a girl belonging to his own nikni due to his ignorance.
+Similarly, a Hajong who could not tell his own nikni was assailed wittingly to be a member of the dove clan hinting indirectly that he had married his own sister.
+The inner intention or significance of this was to direct or make each Hajong to be particularly familiar with his own clan so that he could avoid marrying a girl belonging to his own nikni due to his ignorance.
 Marriage within one's own nikni was strictly prohibited on the grounds that genealogically a girl from the same nikni was considered his own sister.

 The exact number of nikni is not known, some have listed seventeen; while others have said that only thirteen of the niknis could be found.